• home

 Location : Venice

-Leave the lakes district behind and take the train to Verona (approximately 2.5 hours).
-This city, possibly best known from Shakespeare’s Romeo and Juliet, is worth a stop on any Italy itinerary.
-After a brief orientation walk by your leader enjoy some time to explore the city.
-Besides Juliet’s balcony, a visit to the Arena is highly recommended.
-Perhaps stroll through the historical centre or get off the beaten path by finding the Well of Love that is revocably linked to the tragic love story between the soldier Corrado of San Bonifazio and Isabella of Donati family.
-Later in the afternoon continue to Venice (approximately 1.5-2 hours - depending on the train connections available).
-This grand city of bridges, towers, piazzas, canals, churches and gondolas – practically unchanged for 600 years.
+Leave the lakes district behind and take your private vehicle to Milan, then catch a train to Venice – the grand city of bridges, towers, piazzas, canals, churches and gondolas, practically unchanged for 600 years.
 Venice is built over a hundred small islands connected by 400 bridges.
 There are plenty of things to keep you busy when you arrive.
-Join your leader and take a walk around the maze of streets behind Piazza San Marco and begin to understand the complex canal system of Venice.
-Your leader will introduce you to the local way of crossing the canal, by traghetto.
-It only takes a minute or so, but it is a quintessential experience to have in Venice.
-Stop for a snack with a side of inspiration at a local restaurant that employs, supports and advocates for migrants who have made long and at times dangerous journeys to Europe.
-The rest of the day is free for you to explore.
-The Grand Canal is a great place to start, as you can stroll over the Rialto Bridge and browse the endless amounts of boutique shops that sell Venetian masks and handmade Murano glassware.
+Join your leader for a walk around the maze of streets behind Piazza San Marco and begin to understand the complex canal system.
+Your leader will introduce you to the local way of crossing the canal, by traghetto, then the rest of the day is free.
+The Grand Canal is a great place to start, as you can stroll over the Rialto Bridge and browse the boutique shops that sell Venetian masks and handmade Murano glassware.
 For dinner, perhaps seek out Venice's distinctive culinary heritage, which goes back to ancient times and features rich risottos, saline baccala (salted cod) and creamy polenta.

 Day :13